elliotrosen20/whoop-recovery/README.md

 ### Feature Importance

 A feature importance plot is included below, which highlights which features contribute the most to the predictions.
-The most important features are related to **sleep duration** and **efficiency metrics**, which make sense considering the nature of the recovery score.
+HRV clearly emerges as a dominant predictor among the features, which aligns with my own experience as a WHOOP user - I've consistently noticed a strong connection between my HRV and daily recovery scores.

 **Feature Importance Plot:**
 ![Top 5 Feature Importance](feature_importance_top5.png)

-### Metrics on the Test Set:

-- RMSE: 6.62
-- MAE: 5.37
-- R²: 0.91

 ## Local Setup